jjmchew/jjmchew.github.io/JS239/02-studyNotes.md

 - `XMLHttpRequest` is a browser API that provides network programming functionality to JS applications
   - it uses the HTTP protocol and it's included request/response cycle

+- **Single Page Applications** : web applications where the DOM is entirely created from JavaScript running in a client's browser
+  - these applications are often run entirely within a single HTML page with all data being passed as JSON (not HTML)
+  - these applications rely exclusively on JavaScript and `XMLHttpRequest` to communicate with the server and build up the DOM

+- **SSR** (Server-side rendering) : building a complete web page on the server and sending that page to the client (the web browser) which then display it

+- **CSR** (Client-side rendering) : the server sends only a bare-bones HTML document and some JavaScript to the client;  the client then executes the JS code which requests the data it needs from the server to fill out the rest of the page dynamically

 ### Communicating with the server